-• Retaining historic planting beds and landscape features is encouraged.

-- Protect historically significant vegetation during construction to avoid damage.
+- Retaining historic planting beds and landscape features is encouraged. - Protect historically significant vegetation during construction to avoid damage.
 Removal of damaged, aged, or diseased trees must be approved by the Parks Department. - If a significant tree must be removed, replace it with the same or similar species in coordination with the Parks Department. - The removal of non-historic planting schemes is encouraged. - Consider restoring the original landscape if information is available, including original plant materials.

 Response - The spruce tree in the east side yard is proposed to remain based on neighbor comments.
+The spruce tree is not a historically significant landmark tree but is protected in the proposed project.